 After the event, I couldn’t resist picking up a few goodies — especially when I saw the additional 40% off clearance.
 I bought Martha Stewart Linzer Cookie Cutters ($7.19 on clearance) & a small Salt Pig ($3.59 on clearance) — both were something I’ve been wanting but never picked up.
 I’m also on a search for some beautiful, yet small, cake plates, so I picked up a Maison Versailles cake plate that I fell in love with.
 Stayed tuned because I’m sure you’ll see these things in future food photos.

 It’s been a week since the event and I’ve been drooling over the recipes and photos in the Cakes cookbook.
 Did you know it’s her first one with just cakes??
 I couldn’t believe it, but it’s true.
 And what I love about the book is that there is everything from super easy cakes to those that take a bit more skill (and patience)….something for everyone.
 Needless to say, I want to make them all.
 How do you choose which one to start with??
 Eventually, I decided that the Mandarin Orange and Vanilla Upside-Down Cake was calling my name.
 See those candied mandarins?
-One word: ADDICTIVE.
+One word: AMAZING!

 I’m sure you are wanting to get your hands on Martha Stewart’s Cakes Cookbook….but one very lucky Home Cooking Memories reader will win an AUTOGRAPHED copy!